 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

-You will be taught through lectures, seminars and workshops.
+Middlesex University ITT students will be taught through lectures, seminars and workshops.
 There will also be relevant online activities.
 A bespoke model will be available for practising teachers employed in Partnership schools.

 Since the programme is designed for employment-based training and practising teachers, self-directed and independent study is essential.